nate102938/SyriaTel_customer_churn/README.md

 ## Data Preparation
 - Figure out feature types for the purpose of column transformers
-- Train, test, split the data,
+- Train, test, split the data:  Used a 65%/35% train/test split of the data.
-- Create column transformers
+- Create column transformers:  For numeric columns, I scaled the data.
+For categorical columns, I one-hot encoded them.

 ## Exploratory Data Analysis